MatrosovaTalia/DFS/README.md

 The Distributed File System (DFS) is a file system with data stored on a server.
 The data is accessed and processed as if it was stored on the local client machine.
 The DFS makes it convenient to share information and files among users on a network.Files will be hosted remotely on one or more storage servers.
 Separately, a single naming server will index the files, indicating which one is stored where.
 When a client wishes to access a file, it first contacts the naming server to obtain information about the storage server hosting it.
 After that, it communicates directly with the storage server to complete the operation.

 ## How to use the file system
+[The vm that hosted the system is turned off.
+Contact @MatrosovaTalia, if you need to use it.]

 run the following command in console:
 ```dif